In the beginning was the Word

 If you wish to sing, “Let us build a house”, “All my hope on God is founded” or “The Church’s one foundation” would work well here in a church context

 The leader shares the story, however best suits your context.
 You might want to use some of this outline…or use your own words to set the scene reflecting your own church or school community.
-100 years ago today, King George V signed the papers that created the re-born diocese of Coventry, separating Coventry and Warwickshire from the Diocese of Worcester and turning the parish church of St Michael, Coventry, into a Cathedral at the stroke of a pen.
+100 years ago today it was announced in the London Gazette that King George V had signed the papers that created the re-born diocese of Coventry, separating Coventry and Warwickshire from the Diocese of Worcester and turning the parish church of St Michael, Coventry, into a Cathedral at the stroke of a pen.
 World War 1 was still being fought, so the birth of a new diocese was an act of huge courage in a world where ways of life that had been unchanged for decades, even centuries, were being radically challenged day by day.
 Those who had dreamed of the new diocese and worked towards its creation could not have imagined the landscape in which it would be born.
 But – born it was, and since then so much has happened, – the rise and decline of the motor industry in Coventry city, a second World War, destroying the medieval cathedral, the birth of the new cathedral, a symbol of international co-operation, hope and reconciliation, refugees arriving from many war-torn places, while in the countryside the seasonal rhythms continued, but at a faster pace as technology drove changes forward.
 So today we celebrate 100 years of Christian prayer in the churches of the diocese; 100 years of babies and adults baptised into Christ, of couples joined in marriage, and departed souls commended to God;100 years of ordinary people responding in so many different ways to God’s call to be the Church.